duangle/scopes/doc/dataformat.rst

 Notation Format
 ===============

-*Please excuse the at times misleading syntax highlighting, there isn't a working syntax highlighter available yet, so I had to pick the next best one available.*

 Bangra source code is written in a notation that introduces syntactic rules even before the first function is even written: Bangra Expressions As Text, abbreviated **BEAT**.